trimstray/multitor/README.md

 ### Limitations

-- each **TOR** process needs a certain number of memory.
-If the number of processes is too big, the oldest one will be automatic killed by the system
+- each **TOR** process, **http-proxy** processes and **HAProxy** needs a certain number of memory.
+If the number of **TOR** processes is too big, the oldest one will be automatic killed by the system.
 - **Polipo** is no longer supported but it is still a very good and light proxy.
-In the next version I will give you the option to choose a different solution.
+In my opinion the best http-proxy solution is **Privoxy**.
+- **TOR** does attempt to generate a bunch of streams for you already.
+From this perspective, it is already load balancing (and it's much smarter at it than HAproxy).

 > **TOR** is a fine security project and an excellent component in a strategy of defence in depth but it isn’t (sadly) a cloak of invisibility.
 When using the **TOR**, always remember about ssl (eg. https) wherever it is possible.